 It is not permitted to take care of personal affairs during working hours, instead, they have to be dealt with outside working hours.
 The number of working hours agreed upon in the contract of employment is binding and the agreed-upon hours have to be performed.
 During a break, you can make, for example, important personal calls.
 You can also apply for unpaid time off, if the situation requires a longer absence from work.

 If for some reason you cannot, for example, get a doctor’s appointment outside working hours, negotiate with your supervisor about your absence and make an agreement about a way to compensate for the time you will be at the doctor’s.
-You can visit occupational health care during working hours.

 Even if an employee already has the required training for the occupation when they start work, many employers encourage their employees to acquire additional training.
 Often it is possible to attend training programmes during working hours, and an employer may pay for the training.
 Most employers appreciate their employee’s desire to advance in their occupation and to learn new skills.